Existence of Hermitian metrics with prescribed Hermitian-Yang-Mills tensors I: Introduction

 The main result of this paper is the following analogue of the Calabi-Yau theorem, addressing the prescribed Hermitian-Yang-Mills tensor problem for holomorphic vector bundles on compact K\"ahler manifolds. \btheorem Let $ E $ be a holomorphic vector bundle over a compact K\"ahler manifold $(M,\omega_g) $.
-Suppose that there exists a smooth Hermitian metric $ h_0 $ on $E$ such that the Hermitian-Yang-Mills tensor $ \Lambda_{\omega_g}\sq R^{h_0} $ is positive definite.
-Then for any Hermitian positive definite tensor $ P\in \Gamma(M,E^*\otimes \bar E^*) $, there exists a unique smooth Hermitian metric $ h $ on $E$ such that \beq \Lambda_{\omega_g} \sq R^h=P. \eeq \etheorem
+Suppose that there exists a Hermitian metric $ h_0 $ on $E$ such that its Hermitian-Yang-Mills tensor $ \Lambda_{\omega_g}\left(\sq R^{h_0}\right) $ is positive-definite.
+Then for any positive-definite Hermitian tensor $ P\in \Gamma(M,E^*\otimes \bar E^*) $, there exists a unique Hermitian metric $ h $ on $E$ such that \beq \Lambda_{\omega_g}\left(\sq R^{h}\right)=P. \eeq \etheorem

-The positivity of $ \Lambda_{\omega_g}\sq R^{h_0}$ can be weakened to the positivity of the integral of the minimum eigenvalue of $\Lambda_{\omega_g}\sq R^{h_0} $ over the manifold (Theorem \ref{main4}).
-Moreover, by Serre duality, the corresponding conjugate equation of \eqref{PHYM} admits a solution when $ \Lambda_{\omega_g}\sq R^{h_0} $ is negative definite; see Remark \ref{dual} for further details.
-The method for solving equation \eqref{PHYM} differs significantly from those for equations \eqref{PRicci} and \eqref{HE}, and we provide a brief overview of the key ideas involved.
-The uniqueness part of Theorem \ref{main} is established by the following comparison theorem for Hermitian-Yang-Mills tensors of Hermitian vector bundles:
+The positivity of $ \Lambda_{\omega_g}\left(\sq R^{h_0}\right)$ can be weakened to the positivity of the integral of the minimum eigenvalue of $ \Lambda_{\omega_g}\left(\sq R^{h_0}\right) $ over the manifold (Theorem \ref{main4}).
+Moreover, by Serre duality, the corresponding conjugate equation of \eqref{PHYM} admits a solution when $ \Lambda_{\omega_g}\left(\sq R^{h_0}\right) $ is negative definite; see Remark \ref{dual} for further details.
+The method for solving equation \eqref{PHYM} differs significantly from those for the Calabi-Yau equation \eqref{PRicci} and the Hermitian-Einstein \eqref{HE}, and we provide a brief overview of the key ideas involved.
+The uniqueness part of Theorem \ref{main} is established by the following comparison principle for Hermitian-Yang-Mills tensors of Hermitian vector bundles: